sagar0419/k8sOperator/README.md

 # k8sOperator
-this repo contains code to create a github operator
+This repo contains code to create a github operator using GoLang SDK.